You missed me, right?!

 The nice people The Good Bean at sent me some roasted chickpeas to try out.
 I sampled them all… most were a bit salty (I prefer to make my own roasted chickpeas), but I really liked the cinnamon flavor!
 They also sent a few of their fruit and no-nut bars, of which I loved the chocolate (surprise, surprise).

 I was really proud of myself on Sunday night – I cooked dinner for Mom and me all by myself!
 I started rattling off my meal idea to Mom and her reaction was “Have you ever made that before?”
 I said no… but doesn’t it sound GOOD? #strangebutgood

 What resulted was a sort of fried rice.
 Except I used spaghetti squash instead of the rice, and topped the whole thing with sea bass (that wasn’t exactly cooked by me… it was leftovers).
 I started by sautéing some pre-cut veggies – red pepper, leeks, asparagus, and zucchini.
 Then I added the spaghetti squash, and then the eggs.
 Mix it together, plate, and top with sea bass!
 Easy. 🙂

 The other “real” meal I ate was on my first night home.
 Kat (who blogs here every other Thursday), came over and made me a delicious meal!
 She made perfect shrimp and served it over a fresh salad of mache lettuce, avocado, raw corn, and cherry tomatoes.

 It was all great, but The real star was her baked goat cheese balls (balls!).
-She simple formed a ball of soft goat, rolled it in a mix of hazelnut flour and curry spice, and baked it.
+She simply formed a ball of soft goat cheese, rolled it in a mix of hazelnut flour and curry spice, and baked it.
 I don’t know if she’ll post her exact recipe next week (Kat???), but I’m going to have her write it out for me at least!

 We also enjoyed it with a shared bottle of rosè.
 My first wine in over a week.
 Sweet nectar of the gods.